 Children are growing up in a digital age and spend a great deal of their time online - social media, instant messaging, researching and shopping.
 And, while these are all great tools, they need to be used wisely.
 Children are being targeted by online predators at an alarming rate, so it is critical for adults to help them learn how to protect themselves while still enjoying all of the benefits of the Internet.
 Below are tips offered by Crimes Against Children Research Center:

-Be smart about what you post on the Web and what you say to others.
-The Web is a lot more public and permanent than it seems.
+- Be smart about what you post on the Internet and what you say to others.
+The web is a lot more public and permanent than it seems.

-Provocative and sexy names and pictures can draw attention from people you don't want in your life.
+- Provocative and sexual names and pictures can draw attention from people you don't want in your life.

 - Pictures of a sexual nature can get you into trouble with the law.
 If you are underage, they may be considered child pornography, a serious crime.

 - Be careful what you download or look at, even for a laugh.
 Some of the images on the Internet are extreme, and you can't "unsee" something.

 - Going to sex chat rooms and other sex sites may connect you with people who can harass you in ways you don't anticipate.

 - Free downloads and file-sharing can put pornography on your computer that you may not want and can be hard to get rid of.
 Any pornography that shows children or teens under 18 is illegal child pornography and can get you in big trouble.